 So, if you are a home buyer and want to know which floor to choose and buy in a high-rise residential apartment project or the best floor to live, read on.

 High or low, each floor has its own advantages and disadvantages.
 Before you make a decision, weigh all the factors involved and decide what suits your lifestyle better.

 PropGuide lists some factors to assist you in your home-buying experience:

 View: Obviously, higher floors offer a better view, especially if the tower is located close to a scenic place.
 If this is important for you, go for higher floors.

-Rental Returns: Property surveys have proved that lower floors command better rental returns, as Indians generally have an affinity for staying closer to the ground.
+Rental returns: Property surveys have proved that lower floors command better rental returns, as Indians generally have an affinity for staying closer to the ground.
 If you are buying a property for an investment purpose, the ground floor is the best floor in high rise building for you.
-People, especially in Mumbai and Bengaluru, prefer upper floors, while buyers in Delhi-National Capital Region (NCR) and Chennai prefer ground floors.
+People, especially in Mumbai and Bengaluru, prefer upper floors, while buyers in the Delhi-National Capital Region (NCR) and Chennai prefer ground floors.
 Climatic differences could be cited as a reason the difference in choice.
 For more information on property in Mumbai and Bengaluru, click here and here.

 Privacy: In congested areas, however, living on the lower floors might not offer much privacy.
 If you love solitude and wish to avoid any kind of unwanted intrusion, a higher floor might be better for you.

 Noise: Many home buyers prefer higher floors to minimise street noise or to avoid the noise coming from other occupants walking through the common passage.
 However, if the ground floor flat is not located in the common hallway and is also far from the elevators, staircase or clubhouse, then the noise would not be an issue for you at all.